sheunaluko/nFLOW/README.md

 ![](wrtsm_2.gif)

 It is a graph of two sine waves being plotted in real time, with a state machine proccessing every data packet as it arrives.
-Documentation and demonstration of source code may be available upon request to alukosheun@gmail.com .
+If interested in documentation and demonstration of source code please contact alukosheun@gmail.com .

 @Copyright Sheun Aluko, 2019-2020